 A good headset costs less than a separate office but can have nearly the same positive impact.

 Pro tip: Play music with no lyrics.
-In one Stanford study, researchers learned that music helped the brain to “pay attention.”
+In one Stanford study, researchers found that music helped the brain to “pay attention.”
 The music used in the study was from the 18th century English baroque composer William Boyce.
 Lyrics: none.

 Music can also be a distraction, causing you to focus more on the music than you actually should.
-Even your personality type — the typical introvert and extrovert divide — affects the impact of music on behavior.
+Even your personality type—the typical introvert and extrovert divide—affects the impact of music on behavior.

 If music inhibits your work performance, you can still go ahead and buy those headphones.
 Put them on, but instead of cranking up some tunes, play some white noise.
 White noise actually improves one’s memory.